jraab/tutorials/rna_seq_pipeline.md

     cd /proj/magnuslb/HTSF
     ls

-There is a “users” directory that folks affiliated with the Magnuson lab can use.
+There is a "users" directory that folks affiliated with the Magnuson lab can use.
 This directory gives you room to store large files.
-You don’t have much space in your “home” directory, so the “users” directory is where you do your work.
+You don’t have much space in your "home" directory, so the "users" directory is where you do your work.

 `/proj/magnuslb/users`

-I’ve already added a directory for myself in the “users” directory:
+I’ve already added a directory for myself in the "users" directory:

 `/proj/magnuslb/users/starmer`